EddyTheCo/Shimmerpp/_posts/2023-08-18-Creating_Outputs.md

 ### [Governor Address Unlock Condition](https://wiki.iota.org/shimmer/tips/tips/TIP-0018/#governor-address-unlock-condition)

-This condition sets the address the ownership has to be provided to unlock the `Alias Output` with Governor control level.
+This condition sets the address whose ownership has to be provided to unlock the `Alias Output` with Governor control level.

 As an example, the producer can create an `Alias Output` with an address he controls as a `Governor Address Unlock Condition`.
 The `State Controller Address Unlock Condition` is set to an address controlled by a certain factory.